 As most manufacturers use standard sizing for tablets, once the active ingredients are added, the rest of the space left in the mould is filled with fillers.
 Some tablets can be made up of over 50% fillers.
 A common filler used is microcrystalline cellulose; it is derived from wood pulp and, as an inert, indigestible fibre, it passes through the digestive tract without causing damage.

 However, you do not want to see aluminium silicate (talc) in the ingredients list of your supplement.
-Used as a lubricant mainly in tablets, it is thought to be a neuro-toxin that could contribute to the development of Alzheimer’s.
-It is also considered a carcinogen as it can be contaminated with asbestos.
+Used as a lubricant mainly in tablets, it is thought to be a neurotoxin that some experts link to the development of Alzheimer’s disease.
+It is also considered a carcinogen as it has been known to be contaminated with asbestos.

 Liquid or powdered supplements usually contain large amounts of sweetener.
 It is best to avoid anything containing aspartame, acesulfame potassium, sucralose or saccharin.
 Natural sweeteners, such as stevia, are preferable.